 - at least an equivalent amount of work for other academic activities such as studio work.
 For example, a three-credit studio course allows for not less than nine hours of work which can include five hours of in-class studio and at least four hours of out-of-class student work.

-Additional academic credit policies may be found in the Academic Policies section of this Bulletin.
+Additional academic credit hour information may be found in the Academic Policies section of this Bulletin.

 Academic Residency Requirements

 All undergraduates must take at least 45 of their last 60 semester hours at Temple University.
-Community Development majors must complete at least half of the courses required in the major at Temple.
 While candidates for a degree at Temple, students wishing to take academic work at another institution, either classroom or online courses offered during the regular year or in summer sessions, must have an advisor's prior approval before enrolling at the other institution.
 Refer to the policy on Permission to Complete a Course at another Institution after Matriculation.

 Courses Inapplicable to Graduation

 Credits earned in Mathematics 0015 and lower-level courses in Military Science are not included in the minimum number of credits required for graduation.
 A maximum of 4 courses or up to 12 semester hours for upper-level Military Science (Army ROTC), Naval Science (Navy ROTC), or Aerospace Studies (Air Force ROTC) courses will be applicable toward graduation credits.